This is a long post.

 Let me explain.

 We chose the Valcarlos Route instead of the Napolean Route because I did not want to walk almost 30 km on my first day.
 Technically we could have walked the Napolean Route as we started on 31 October.
 However, it closes on 1 November until March.
 There are hefty fines for anyone walking that time.

 I knew we would be jetlagged, and there was no option to break the walk at Orrison as it was closed at that time of the year.

 We stayed in the municipal Albergue in Valcarlos our first night.
 We were the only ones in the Albergue, which was good considering this was my first experience in one.
 It was basic, and I won’t lie, I was a little shocked.

 But I was unprepared for the second day.

 Where the Napolean Route goes up and over the Pyrenees, the Valcarlos route goes through the valley.
 A valley you need to climb out of to get to Roncesvalles.
 That’s what I found extremely difficult.

 I was exhausted by the time we arrived.
 There were tears.
-But even though I felt completely shattered, it was nice to meet other pilgrims for the first time.
+But even though I felt utterly shattered, it was nice to meet other pilgrims for the first time.

 There is a whole routine to get used to.
-It took me a while I admit and I probably didn’t become fully adjusted until week 3.
+I admit it took me a while, and I probably didn’t become fully adjusted until week 3.

 - Arrive at albergue/hostel